 - How to be Successful on Udemy (How I Made $436.335 on Udemy)

 But here, let's just focus on course length.

-I've tried creating two premium courses with only 1.5 and 2h long, and noticed that they sold very poorly, both on my website and on marketplaces.
+I've tried creating two premium courses with only 1.5 and 2 hours long and noticed that they sold very poorly, both on my website and on marketplaces.

 These were niche courses, diving deeper into a specific sub-topic of what I teach.

 I went back and made improved, much more in-depth versions of these courses, and of course they did much better, one of them even got the Highest Rated tag on a marketplace. 😉